About us

 Creature Conserve, Inc is a 501(c)(3) based in Rhode Island

-Why we exist: Wildlife populations are declining around the world because of human impacts.
+Why we exist (vision): Wildlife populations are declining around the world because of human impacts.
 We are all part of this problem, yet too few of us are part of the solution.
 We strive to take a more inviting and inclusive approach to wildlife conservation, open to diverse perspectives from the arts, humanities, sciences, traditional ecological knowledge, and beyond.

 Jessie Knirsch, Less Fencing, More Migrating, Oil, acrylic, marker, pen, pencil on canvas paper

-What we do: We bring together artists, designers, writers, and experts with scientific and traditional knowledge in a supportive, welcoming space to learn about threats to wildlife, share empathy for animals, exchange ideas, and find opportunities for growth at the intersection of art, science, and conservation.
+What we do (plan): We bring together artists, designers, writers, and experts with scientific and traditional knowledge in a supportive, welcoming space to learn about threats to wildlife, share empathy for animals, exchange ideas, and find opportunities for growth at the intersection of art, science, and conservation.
 Our participant programs take place in person and online and include:

 Our support programs feature the works made by our program participants and offer opportunities for everyone in our creative community to connect with each other; they include Media and Network Growth.